Hey Everyone,

 I apologize for the long pause in blog posts.
 I am finally in a place where I can upload pictures and videos!
 I am in Lima.
 I am going to make posts about different things that happened in Galapagos.

 The first place Mom and I visited was the island of San Cristóbol.
 Mom was really a trooper; she arrived after a ten hour plane ride and then went straight to a two hour boat ride!
 And, these boat rides are not easy.
 As you can see in the photo, there were MANY sea lions here to meet us.
-It is hard not to fall in love with beautiful animals.
+It is hard not to fall

 We stayed in San Cristóbol for two days.
 The second day, we went snorkeling at a place called Kicker Rock or Sleeping Lion.
 I went snorkeling there!
 It was sooo beautiful.
 I saw sharks, eagle rays, turtles, and many other types of fish.
 The water was a little chilly, but I survived.
 The water in Galapagos is shockingly cold.
 Kicker Rock is the rock formation behind Mom´s head.